xiaotudou001/pic2excel/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project uses the `xlsx-js-style` library via CDN, which is licensed under the Apache License 2.0.
-The original license is included in the [LICENSE-APACHE](LICENSE-APACHE) file.